Asset Protection StrategiesThe Basics

 The available strategies for protecting your assets are numerous and complex.
 Here are some popular ideas from the asset protection attorneys at Heffel Law Firm.

 If you think joint accounts sound like a good idea, you might want to think again.
 Whether you enter this sort of arrangement with a minor child, a senior parent, a spouse or a business partner, each participant in any type of joint account is putting his financial health at serious risk.
 While all may be roses at the beginning, trouble could soon arise if one partner should take it upon himself to withdraw funds without the other’s knowledge or permission.
-Thing can go downhill even faster if one of the participants should:

 If this sort of thing should happen, the innocent party to the jointly-held account is nevertheless equally liable.
 From a legal standpoint, the equity in a joint account belongs to each participant equally.
 The risk does as well, and since both participants have equal access to this type of account, you’d better trust your partner implicitly.